telerik/maui-docs/knowledge-base/make-sidedrawer-opacity-consistent-across-platforms-net-maui.md

 ## Description

 I want to make the SideDrawer opacity consistent across different platforms in .NET MAUI.
-Currently, on iOS, a darkening mask is added over the SideDrawer `MainContent` when the drawer is extended(opened), while on Windows, the `MainContent` appears to brighten.
+Currently, on iOS, a darkening mask is added over the SideDrawer `MainContent` when the drawer is extended (opened).
+However, on Windows, the `MainContent` appears to brighten.
 I would like to achieve consistency in this behavior.

 ## Solution